Worsbrough

 Worsbrough is a district 2 to 3 miles south of Barnsley in the metropolitan borough of Barnsley, South Yorkshire, England.
-Before 1974, Worsbrough had its own urban district council in the West Riding of Yorkshire.
+Until 1974, Worsbrough had its own urban district council in the West Riding of Yorkshire.
 Much of Worsbrough is now part of Barnsley Metropolitan Borough Council's, Worsbrough Ward, although certain parts of the historic Worsbrough district, such as Birdwell, Rockley and Blacker Hill, currently lie within neighbouring council wards.

 Geography

 The Worsbrough district included three parishes; St James's originally included the suburbs of Worsbrough Bridge and Ward Green.
 St Thomas's included Worsbrough Dale, Swaithe and Bank End.
 St Mary's included Worsbrough Village, Birdwell, Blacker Hill, Worsbrough Park and Rockley.

 Worsbrough Common estate is a suburb of the Barnsley town centre area.
 It takes its name from the old common above Highstone Lane.
 Although it takes its name from the old Worsbrough common, most of the modern Worsbro Common council estate was never part of the Worsbrough Urban District or Parish, but part of the County Borough of Barnsley.
 Furthermore, approximately one third of the common ground and fields used to build the Kendray council estate was on land within the Worsbrough Urban District, which was later swallowed up by the County Borough of Barnsley after the estate was constructed.

 Stainborough C.P. was formerly a sub division of the Worsbrough Urban District.